 Transportation: As cheap as $8 for a long distance/international train or bus

 Meals: If you eat and drink at nice places all day, prepare to spend around $24

 Drinks: $2 for great pint of beer, slightly more for a coffee

 Attractions: Tourist spots range from $0- $6

 Getting there by air: As we've said, there are many low-cost carriers servicing the cheapest countries to visit in Europe and Poland is no exception.

 Romania: castles, countryside and capitals on the cheap

 Bran Castle, or Dracula's Castle, Romania.
 Photo credit: Brianna Mills

 Cheap for...
 Camping, Accommodation, Exploring, Outdoor Activities Cheese, Wine, Sight-seeing

 Although Bulgaria gets the prize for the cheapest all-rounder European country, in many respects Romania is a close second.
-Thanks to diverse geography, Romania is increasingly popular as a budget destination for multi-activity holidays.
+Thanks to diverse geography, Romania is increasingly popular as a budget destination in Europe for multi-activity holidays.
 The Transylvanian Alps are one of several mountain ranges and only a short train journey away from the Capital city of Bucharest.
 This is a stunning area for outdoor activities, not to mention the picturesque villages and castles that litter the landscape making you feel like you belong in a fairytale.
 And, to top it off, it just about makes the top 20 of the world's most affordable countries.